About

 Dataset Creation

-We curate diverse prompts covering coding, math, science, and general reasoning.
-These are sent to frontier models with high reasoning effort settings to capture detailed thinking traces.
+We curate diverse prompts (coding, math, science) and query frontier models with high reasoning effort to capture detailed traces.

 Fine-tuning